Stay-at-home order: Exceptions

 Most orders that restrict citizens from leaving their homes grants exceptions to certain persons or for certain situations that are available to all or most members of the population.

 Some of the exceptions that allow citizens to leave their homes include work, often limited to essential jobs, grocery shopping, certain types of errands, medical care, or dog walking.
 Some places have allowed leaving home for certain types of outdoor exercise and recreation and gatherings with limited numbers of people.
-Some places allow departure from one’s home for any reason provided one does not establish close contact with others from outside their household or beyond the limited numbers of people the jurisdiction permits.
+Some places allow departure from one's home for any reason provided one does not establish close contact with others from outside their household or beyond the limited numbers of people the jurisdiction permits.

 When such exceptions are allowed, restrictions could be in place regarding the distance one can travel from their home or the hours one can leave home.

 Effectiveness

-A 2021 study found that stay-at-home orders caused people to stay home.
+A 2021 study found that stay-at-home orders caused people to stay home, noting a 6%-7% decrease in factors associated with movement within two days of orders going into effect.